robfatland/costnotify/instructions/README.md

     - You can hover over a particular day to get the exact value
     - One DLT accounts the current day cost will look low and tend to be inaccurate
   - This daily cost record should be -- we intend -- commensurate with the email notification you will now receive from lambda

-#### The Lambda function monitoring tab

-- This tab is very useful is something is not working properly with your lambda function
-- The monitoring tab is selected near the top of your lambda service page in the AWS console
-- Dashboard charts indicate the lambda has been triggered
-- The link to View logs in Cloudwatch is also helpful; diagnostics printed by the lambda show up here
-  - Set print statements in the lambda; save the lambda; trigger it using the Test button; diagnose